Brockett Openness Profiles and Gain-Limited Feedback Stabilization: Background and Technical Preliminaries

-Mostly, we are interested in {\it stabilizing} of these systems.
-That is (as in, e.g., \cite[Definition 10.11]{coron1}), we are looking at the following property.

-\begin{definition}[Local Asymptotic Stabilizability - Feedback Laws] Given a control system of type \eqref{control sys}, we say the system is \textit{locally asymptotically stabilizable by means of feedback laws} if there exists a neighborhood of the origin $\mathcal{O}\subseteq \mathcal{X}$ and a feedback $u \colon \mathcal{O} \rightarrow \mathcal{U}$ satisfying $u(0)=0$ that renders the origin a locally asymptotically stable equilibrium \cite[Definition 2.1]{byrnes} of the closed-loop system $\dot{x}=f\big (x,u(x) \big )$. \end{definition}
+Here, we are interested in {\it stabilizing} these systems.
+That is (as in, e.g., \cite[Definition 10.11]{coron1}), we say the system is \textit{locally asymptotically stabilizable by means of feedback laws} if there exists a neighborhood of the origin $\mathcal{O}\subseteq \mathcal{X}$ and a feedback $u \colon \mathcal{O} \rightarrow \mathcal{U}$ satisfying $u(0)=0$ that renders the origin a locally asymptotically stable equilibrium \cite[Definition 2.1]{byrnes} of the closed-loop system $\dot{x}=f\big (x,u(x) \big )$.
+For clarity, we restrict ourselves here to feedbacks yielding a continuous closed-loop vector field with unique forward solutions; this aligns with, e.g., Coron and Zabczyk \cite{coron2,zab}, but avoids Filippov or Krasovskii notions of solutions.
+Our results therefore apply to continuous stabilizers in the classical sense.